For private, silent prayer

 The church may only open, and only remain open, when at least two stewards are present, so at times, for example if a rostered steward has a family emergency, the church may not be able to open, or may have to close early.

-Visitors will be asked to use the hand sanitiser which will be provided.
-Some seats will be taped off to help people keep the required distance, and stewards may show you to a seat that they know has been sanitised since it was last used.
+Visitors will be asked to use the hand sanitiser which is provided.
+Some seats are taped off to help people keep the required distance, and stewards will show you to a seat that they know has been sanitised since it was last used.

 If a person visits with someone from their own household, they do not need to keep two metres away from that person.

-There is a certified maximum number of people permitted inside at any time, and if this limit is reached visitors will have to wait outside until told they can enter – like queuing to get into a supermarket.
+There is a certified maximum number of people permitted inside at any time (32 for St Mary Crowned and 17 for All Saints), and if this limit is reached visitors will have to wait outside until told they can enter – like queuing to get into a supermarket.

 Once inside, visitors are not to touch any statues, crucifixes or other devotional objects.
 There will not be any books to use while in church; visitors must take away with them anything they bring with them.